 Pinch of Basil (or more if you like, 5 or 6 leaves of fresh)

-Butter (around a quarter teaspoon) or 1 tsp Butter Buds
+Butter (from a quarter teaspoon to a tablespoon, really your option) or 1 -2 tsp Butter Buds

 Salt & Pepper to taste (I used a teaspoon of Celtic Sea Salt)